-Lower support is the recent congestion in the low 23.00 area it neared in early April and overrun weekly Oscillator resistance (MA-41 plus 2.30) that is up into the 22.45 area this week (also somewhat above weekly MA-13.)
+Lower support is the recent congestion in the low 23.00 area it neared in early April and overrun weekly Oscillator resistance (MA-41 plus 2.30) that is up into the 22.60 area next week (also right around weekly MA-13.)
 Of note, the USD/MXN strength since early March has also been significantly above previous prominent weekly Oscillator resistance that should have kicked in around 21.60 in early March... time to reassess that once the current surge is over.